Altinn/altinn-studio/development/azure-devops-mock/README.md

 ## Webhooks

 In the environments there will be webhooks that Azure will send directly on the altinn studio deployment.
-The endpoints which are called are theese two:
+The endpoints which are called are these two:

 - http://studio.localhost/designer/api/check-release-build-status
 - http://studio.localhost/designer/api/check-deployment-build-status